dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

    with `kubeconfig <https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/>`__
    for this cluster
 -  already configured ingress in your kubernetes setup, for example with the `nginx ingress controller <https://kubernetes.github.io/ingress-nginx/>`__
--  url of your pelias service
+-  URL of your pelias service

 We're going to connect the different parts to each other: